-The working medium consists of any physical system whose energy spectrum can be tuned by an external parameter $\lambda$, and which exhibits a QCP at $\lambda = \lambda_{\mathrm{crit}}$ when the temperature approaches absolute zero.
-At the QCP, the system undergoes a fundamental transformation characterized by symmetry breaking and qualitative changes in the ground state structure.

-As illustrated in Fig.~\ref{fig:sistema_de_energia}, the $g_{\mathrm{crit}}$-fold degenerate ground state at the QCP splits due to interactions with the tuning parameter.
-For $\lambda > \lambda_{\mathrm{crit}}$, the lowest-energy states separates into a ground state $\epsilon_0$ with degeneracy $g_0$ and an excited level $\epsilon_1$ characterized by degeneracy $g_1$.
-At sufficiently large values of the tuning parameter ($\lambda_H$), these two levels are separated by an energy gap $\Delta$.
+The working medium consists of any physical system whose energy spectrum can be tuned by an external parameter $\lambda$, exhibiting a GLC at $\lambda_{\text{crit}}$ when the temperature approaches absolute zero.
+At the GLC, the system undergoes a fundamental transformation characterized by symmetry breaking and qualitative changes in the ground-state structure.
+As illustrated in Fig.~\ref{fig:sistema_de_energia}, the $g_{\text{crit}}^{(0)}$-fold degenerate ground state splits due to interactions with the tuning parameter.
+For $\lambda > \lambda_{\text{crit}}$, and specifically at a high tuning parameter $\lambda_H$, the lowest-energy states separate into a new ground state $\epsilon_H^{(0)}$ with degeneracy $g_H^{(0)}$ and a first excited state $\epsilon_H^{(1)}$ with degeneracy $g_H^{(1)}$.